-The softness and dimensional length of the Pescado don't really afford high-speed maneuvers in variable snow, earning ita 5 out of 10 for this metric.
-The only ski that received a lower score in this metric was the even softer Salomon QST 118.
-This model is more designed for soft, blower conditions where the only real speed limit is imposed by the angle of terrain you're skiing.
+The softness and dimensional length of the Pescado don't really afford high-speed maneuvers in variable snow, earning it an average score for this metric.
 When the conditions are right, you can let the Pescado run as fast as you'd like.
 But when you venture into tracked-out or frozen surfaces, it much prefers smaller turn shapes at lower speeds.

-Considerations of speed aside, the Pescado boasts a very broad construction that provides the skier with a large platform to stand on.
+Speed considerations aside, the Pescado boasts a very broad construction that provides the skier with a large platform to stand on.
 Bumps, chunks, and contours are easily dampened at a moderate pace.
-But when driven at mach speeds, you'd better hope that you're skiing freshies.
-Top scorers for this metric include the Moment Bibby, Volkl Confession, Head A-Star, and Blizzard Spur.
+But when driven at Mach speeds, you'd better hope that you're skiing freshies.

 Despite its lightweight design and softer flex pattern, we were pleasantly surprised to see how well this pair of powder skis handled crud.
 Generous amounts of early-rise and a massive shovel at the tip allow the Pescado to boat over rough, choppy snow.
 The all-wood core gives the skier a very damp feel when riding through rough terrain with very minimal chatter in the tip.
 Super fat dimensions also provide greater surface area to plow through snow even in low-angle terrain.

-The Pescado didn't rank as highly in this metric as stiffer, heavier models in the lineup and scored a 7 out of 10 for the crud metric.
-That's because big guns like the Blizzard Spur and Volkl Confession managed refrozen crud and broken crusts better than the Pescado did.
+The Pescado didn't rank as highly in this metric as stiffer, heavier models in the lineup.
+That's because big guns like the Nordica Enforcer Pro and Volkl Confession managed refrozen crud and broken crusts better than the Pescado did.
 All things considered, the Pescado held its own in choppy snow and landed itself in the middle of the pack for crud performance.

 If we haven't been clear already, let's set the record straight: the Pescado is built exclusively for soft, fresh snow.
 That doesn't mean it can't get you down a groomer in one piece, but there are notable compromises in all-mountain performance.
-If you're a few weeks past the last storm at your home mountain, you'd be better off leaving the Pescado at home and opting for a more piste-friendly ripper like the Rossignol Soul 7 HD or award winning Moment Bibby.
+If you're a few weeks past the last storm at your home mountain, you'd be better off leaving the Pescado at home and opting for a more piste-friendly ripper like the award-winning DPS Alchemist Lotus 124.
 This ski is not a daily driver.
 It is a die-hard powder slayer, through and through.

 When the going gets deep, there may not be a better choice than the Pescado.
 With quick swing weight, massive dimensions, and otherworldly floatation, this ski is highly-tuned to perform in epic blower.
-Due to its limited versatility, we feel this ski would be best utilized on mechanically-assisted powder laps.
+Due to its limited versatility, this ski is best utilized on mechanically-assisted powder laps.
 Whether you're ripping a sled, riding a cat, or getting first chair to catch those gooey tracks in untouched snow, the Pescado will exceed your expectations for powder performance.